 a.
 Press the emergency call button, located in the elevator control pad.

 c.
-Follow the instruction form the Emergency Director or authorized personnel.
+Follow the instructions from the emergency director or authorized personnel.

 I. EMERGENCY MEDICAL SITUATION IN BUILDING

-1. In the event of Emergency medical situation in building, do the following.
+1. In the event of emergency medical situation in the building, do the following:

 b.
 If possible, have another individual remain with the person requiring medical aid.